 By Emiley L. Murphy, American Red Cross Volunteer

-For more information on how to become a Red Cross volunteer, please visit redcross.org/volunteer.
+For more information on volunteering with the American Red Cross, visit redcross.org/volunteer.